rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

-3. A couple of hours before the maintenance window opens, automated scripts are run to place all devices under alert suppression and to make the necessary DRAC IP address changes.
+3. A couple of hours before the maintenance window opens, automated scripts are run to place all devices under alert suppression and to make the necessary Dell Remote Access Controller (DRAC) IP address changes.

-4. At the start of your migration window, all affected devices are powered off using another automated script and servicenet IPs are changed.
-Any servers that need to be turned off in a specific order need to be powered down before the automated shut down script runs at 23:00.
-If your devices must be turned off in a specific order, your account team provides you a revised maintenance start time at least seven days before the maintenance date.
+4. At the start of your migration window, all affected devices are powered off using another automated script and ServiceNet IPs are changed.
+Any servers that need to be turned off in a specific order need to be shutdown before the automated shut down script runs at 23:00.
+If your devices must be turned off in a specific order, your account team provides you with a revised maintenance start time at least seven days before the maintenance date.

 5. The affected devices are removed from the cabinets and securely transported to the new data-center facility.